bio-phys/RebindingKineticsMLE/README.md

 ## Usage

-A detailed example demonstrating how to apply the code can be found in [the examples directory](examples).
+A detailed example on how to apply the code and compare its output to rate maps can be found in [the examples directory](examples).

 ### Importing data